September 1, 2020

-Pearler is a low cost online broker that I’ve been testing out since early 2020.
+Pearler is a low cost online broker that is aiming to make life easier for Aussie investors.
+I’ve been personally using the platform since early 2020.

 It has been purpose-built for long term investing and they have some pretty cool features, which we’ll get to in a minute.

 I met Kurt at the Playing with FIRE Documentary premiere (which Pearler organised).
 It was Kurt who encouraged and pushed me to be on the Q&A panel as part of the event.